Interceptor-robot/interceptor-robot.github.io/content/index.md

 The MoveIt node performs inverse kinematics and path planning, creating a series of steps of joint angles for the Sawyer to move to so that it reaches a desired end effector position without hitting the table.
 ### Joint trajectory action server node
 Not a node that we made. this node is to allow sawyer to know it’s joints?

 # Results

 {{< youtube BneLKw1n3bc >}}

 The robot is able to successfully predict where the ball will fall from the table and move its gripper to this spot; our only major issue is the lag in the system, which causes the robot to move a few seconds after the ball has started rolling.

-# Conclusion
+If we were to continue this project, we would implement a different inverse kinematics solver utilizing less joints of the sawyer arm to more efficiently compute the IK problem and more easily follow a path within the constrained set of movements we need.

 # Team

 {{< profile name="Robert Peltekov" image="/robert.jpg" >}}
 A junior double majoring in EECS and Business at UC Berkeley.
 Love everything engineering-related from robotics, hardware design to space!
 In freetime I love to skate both in parks and down hills!